nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos.md

 ---
 title: REST API HOWTOs
-Description: This pages lists all the available tutorials about REST API.
+Description: This page lists all the available tutorials about REST API.
 review:
     comment: ''
     date: '2018-01-02'